BlockscaleSolutions/fly-era-three-price-dolphin-vote/docs/eth-service.rst

    * @param {Number} votesPerParticipant Number of votes allocated to each participant.
    * @param {Number} duration            Duration of the vote is milliseconds.
    * @param {String} id                  db id of this vote.
-   * @param {String} participantsRoot    Merkle root of the participant list, 32 byte.
+   * @param {String} participantsRoot    Merkle root of the participant list, 32 byte in HEX format.
+0x will be added if not passed.
    * @param {Array}  contentHash         IPFS hash of the content.
    */